 Chat with a local specialist who can help organize your trip.

 Day 4: Train from Milan to Florence

 After a leisurely breakfast, depart your Milan accommodation and transfer to the train station for your trip to Florence.
 The trains in Italy are fast and comfortable, so sit back, relax, and enjoy the views on your journey.

-Arrive in Florence, then check in to your hotel.
-After settling in, head out for lunch at a quiet cafe.
-In the afternoon, join a local guide for a walking tour of the city's sights.
-Start at the Duomo (Cathedral of Santa Maria de Fiore), one of Florence's most famous landmarks, then continue to the Galleria dell'Accademia to see Michelangelo's famed 'David' sculpture.
+Arrive in Florence, then check into your hotel.
+After settling in, head out for lunch at a quiet café.
+Join a local guide for a walking tour of the city's sights in the afternoon.
+Start at the Duomo (Cathedral of Santa Maria del Fiore), one of Florence's most famous landmarks, then continue to the Galleria dell'Accademia to see Michelangelo's famed David sculpture.
 Afterward, head to the Church of San Lorenzo and the Medici Chapels to see the colorful Chapel of Princes and the New Sacristy, famous for Michelangelo's Dawn & Dusk and Night & Day statues.